- Published on

 In conclusion

 We see a lot of webhooks implementations at Svix, and this question comes up quite often.
-Though I can't recall even one example where forcing the delivery order of webhooks was the right solution for our customer, or their customers.
+Though the trade-offs of guaranteeing delivery order for normal webhooks are so significant that it's almost always not the right solution.

-However, as discussed above, there is a solution to the underlying problem.
+However, as discussed above, there are multiple solutions that can help solve the underlying problem.
 You can design your payloads so that your customers have the information they need to process them irregardless of ordering, or to follow the ordering constraints their systems were designed to follow.
+Alternatively, you can reframe the problem and solve it by offering a slightly different behavior to regular webhooks by offering your customers Polling endpoints (with "ping" webhooks) and batched FIFO endpoints.

 For more content like this, make sure to follow us on Twitter, Github or RSS for the latest updates for the Svix webhook service, or join the discussion on our community Slack.